How To Hide Your Browsing History and Protect Your Privacy

 Pros

-• Anonymity: By masking your IP address, websites will find it very hard to figure out your location and track online activity.
+• Anonymity: By masking your IP address, websites will find it very difficult to determine your location and track your online activity.

-• Content filtering: Provides access to websites that may be blocked by your network or ISP.
+• Content filtering: Provides access to websites that may be blocked by your network or internet service provider.

 Cons

-• Limited security: Security and encryption aren’t as important with proxy servers compared to VPNs.
-This could lead to hackers being able to breach your network and retrieve data.
+• Limited security: Security and encryption aren’t as important with proxy servers as they are with VPNs.
+This could allow hackers to breach your network and retrieve data.

-• Speed and reliability: Internet speeds can be dramatically slowed down along with unreliable connections compared to the other methods.
+• Speed and reliability: Compared to the other methods, Internet speeds can be dramatically slowed down, along with unreliable connections.

 Why do ISPs track my browsing history?